annhan/Calibcamera-Tool/README.md

 - Use 7 points
 - Step1: calculator position of points from realworld
 - Step2: calculator position of points from pixel
-- detect points to help detecting a object pixel,which will help to step2
+- detect points Button: detecting a object pixel position,which will help to step2
-- Button calib: calib function
+- calib Button: calib function

 https://user-images.githubusercontent.com/8399429/151115533-a7619e86-1f6d-4f67-b3ca-3fdaae69a345.mp4